Tony Yogane

-Tony Lauren Yogane (born 24 September 2005) is an English professional footballer who plays as a left winger for club Dundee, on loan from club Brentford.
+Tony Lauren Yogane (born 24 September 2005) is an English professional footballer who plays as a left winger for club Aberdeen.

-Yogane is a product of the Sheffield Wednesday Academy and began his professional career with Brentford in 2022.
+Yogane is a product of the Sheffield Wednesday Academy and began his professional career with Brentford B in 2022.
+After gaining his first senior experience away on loan, he transferred to Aberdeen in 2026.

 Career

 Sheffield Wednesday

 A right-footed winger, with a preference for playing on the left, Yogane began his career in the Sheffield Wednesday Academy.
 He progressed through the youth ranks and was offered a scholarship at the end of the 2021–22 season, but he declined the offer and departed the club in August 2022.

 Brentford

 2022–2024

 On 10 August 2022, Yogane signed a pre-contract to become a professional with the B team at Premier League club Brentford, for an undisclosed compensation fee.
 He began his time with the club as a scholar and a three-year professional contract was triggered on 24 September 2022, his 17th birthday.
 He made concurrent appearances for the U18 team during the 2022–23 and 2023–24 seasons.
 Yogane made two first team friendly appearances during the 2023–24 pre-season and ended a "breakthrough" B team season with 29 appearances.